vkeselj/dpc-system/README.md

 `dpc-software/samples` directory.
 The reason for this is that these files customizable and we want to allow later `git pull` commands in order to update the DPC System without overwriting these files.
+For this reason, we need to run the following command the first time the system is created:

+    bash dpc/software/bin/dpc-setup-samples

 ## ChangeLog

 1.2002 current version under development
  - documentation improvements
+ - adding dpc-software/bin/dpc-setup-samples

 1.2001 2020-10-22
  - documentation improvements